Anti-money laundering and combating the finance of terrorism

-Anti-money laundering and combating the finance of terrorism (AML-CFT) have been of great concern for all governments worldwide due to their detrimental effects on economies and internal security of such countries.
+Anti-money laundering and combating the finance of terrorism (AML-CFT) have been of great concern for all governments worldwide due to their detrimental effects on the economies and internal security of such countries.

 Pursuant to Law No. 106 of 2013 enacted in the State of Kuwait, Article (2) thereof sets forth the definition of the money laundering crime as follows:

-“Any person who knows that funds are the proceeds of crime and who has done the following acts voluntarily shall be considered to have committed a money laundering offense:.
+“Any person who knows that funds are the proceeds of crime and who has done the following acts voluntarily shall be considered to have committed a money laundering offense:

 A legal person shall be held liable for a money laundering offense if it were committed in its name or to its credit.